 Slack has undoubtedly become the leading team collaboration tool in the past few years.
 Its ease of use and smooth learning curve have made it a favorite for 10+ million daily end users and still counting.
 It’s a work management solution for teams collaborating daily and relying on constant real-time communication.

 But while Slack is leading the collaboration pack, it really only does this: help teams communicate better regardless of their location.

 For all your other needs, try Slack apps.

 Whether you want to get your team’s feedback, be notified for each new task, or just keep the fun going in your team, chances are there’s already a Slack app that can do that for you.

 But with so many to choose from, we’ve decided to give you a hand.
 After testing dozens of Slack apps over two weeks, here are 36 of the best Slack apps and bots to help you meet your objectives related to business, projects, and teams from a single workspace:

 For free accounts, you can only add up to 10 Slack apps.
 If you want more, you’ll need to upgrade your Slack plan.

 Google Calendar for Team Events – customizable reminders for all team events

-This shared calendar is a useful feature allowing you to keep your events and tasks organized.
+This shared calendar is a free Slack app that allows you to keep your events and tasks organized.
 You’ll receive notifications prior to an event and daily or weekly summaries of all your calendar entries to a channel of your choice based on the rules you’ve set.

 You’ll also be notified if an event is canceled altogether and whenever a change occurs to an event, so you don’t miss its exact start date or location.